quozd/awesome-dotnet/README.md

 * [SharpCompress](https://github.com/adamhathcock/sharpcompress) - SharpCompress is a compression library for .NET/Mono/Silverlight/WP7 that can unrar, un7zip, unzip, untar unbzip2 and ungzip with forward-only reading and file random access APIs.
 Write support for zip/tar/bzip2/gzip are implemented
 * [DotNetZip.Semverd](https://github.com/haf/DotNetZip.Semverd) - An open-source project that delivers a .NET library for handling ZIP files, and some associated tools. (fork of [**Unmaintained** DotNetZip](http://dotnetzip.codeplex.com))
 * [SharpZipLib](http://icsharpcode.github.io/SharpZipLib/) - a Zip, GZip, Tar and BZip2 library written entirely in C# for the .NET platform
+* [ZipStorer](http://zipstorer.codeplex.com/) - Small C# class to store and extract uncompressed and deflated files in new or existing Zip files, without any external library.
+Works with .NET and Mono

 ## Continuous Integration
 * [TeamCity](http://www.jetbrains.com/teamcity/) - Ready to work, extensible and developer-friendly build server — out of the box